Team138Entropy/Entropy2020/readme.md

     - We may find that subsystems would be better suited with field based controls.
         - Turret for example, Don't force the drivers to have to overthink where the turret will be
 - Singleton Class approach
     - For many of the classes, like the subsytems, force the system to use a singelton method.
-Guard nesscary mmethods with a synchronized keywork.
+Guard nesscary methods with a synchronized keywork.
 - Backplane Approach
     - The general contept is to expose as much logic as possible to the Robot.java class.
 For example the drive operation is called from Robot.java.
     - The concept behind this is easier thinking at a systems level.